adlnet/xAPI-Spec/xAPI.md

 ## 2.0 Data Storage and Retrieval

+This section contains implementation details and requirements surrounding the specifics of data storage within an LRS and retrieval from that LRS.
+As mentioned in the previous section, this communication is done through HTTP Requests to specific Resources, all of which have Endpoints.

 ### 2.1 Documents

+Documents are a common storage and retrieval mechanism in many of the xAPI Resources.
+This section details their use.

 ##### Description
 The Experience API provides a facility for Activity Providers to save arbitrary data in